-This relation appears when the soul perceives the body, and then finding that everything in the soul can exist in the body, and everything in the body can exist in the soul, sees a relationship of equality.
-Very quickly, however, this equality relation becomes the identity relation and we start saying that “I am the body”, “I am in love”, “I am in pain”, “I am man”, “I am woman”, “I am hurt”, “I am old”, “I am young”, “I am rich”, “I am poor”, and so on.
-Each of these are the attributes of the body.
+This relation appears when the soul perceives the body and then finding that everything in the soul can exist in the body, and everything in the body can exist in the soul, sees a relationship of equality.
+Very quickly, however, this equality relation becomes the identity relation and we start saying that “I am the body”, “I am in love”, “I am in pain”, “I am a man”, “I am a woman”, “I am hurt”, “I am old”, “I am young”, “I am rich”, “I am poor”, and so on.
+Each of these is an attribute of the body.
 The soul is observing this body quite like the body is observing the apple.
 But while observing the apple, the relationship is that of superiority—“I can control, own, eat, or throw the apple”.
 However, while observing the body, the relationship is that of equality.
 The relation between body and soul is quite like a bijective relationship but it is not identity.
 There are indeed two separate things—the body and the soul—which have a one-to-one bijective relationship.
 However, when the bijective relationship is misinterpreted as the identity relation, then the illusion of the soul being the body arises.

 Factually, the soul also has a bijective relationship to itself, and this bijective relation is also the identity relation, in the sense that there is the knower, the known, and the knowing, and these are the aspects of the same thing—the soul.
-Hence, there is a basis of converting the bijective relation to an identity relation, and that basis exists in the case of self-awareness.
+Hence, there is a basis for converting the bijective relation to an identity relation, and that basis exists in the case of self-awareness.
 If that identity relation is mistakenly applied to the body, then the soul identifies with the body, as equality is interpreted as identity.